 Because of increasing enrollment of Vietnamese-speaking students, Pearland ISD has submitted exceptions with TEA for a bilingual Vietnamese program and is actively recruiting bilingual Vietnamese-certified teachers.

 In grades PK-12, the district provides ESL programs for all students whose native language is not English or Spanish.
-Students who are identified as English Learners (ELs) are provided with English language support.
+Students who are identified as Emergent Bilingual (EB) are provided with English language support.